rockingrohit9639/project-zone/README.md

 # Problem 😧

-When we participate in Hackathons, We always face one issue that is an ideas for project or inspiration.
-When we learn a new skill we face problems in implementing it in a project.
+When we participate in any hackathon, we always face an issue i.e what project should you create you always seek for some inspiration for projects.
+Or, when we learn a new tech skill like react, angular, node or anything, then we always go to google or youtube to find some project ideas.
 > #### So if you face the same problem we are here to help you! 🤩

 # Solution 😃

-Project-Zone web-app suggests the user about the projects they can create based on their skills.
-Like if we learn some new tech, We always search for beginner level projects in node, intermediate level projects in ReactJs, and so on.
-For this, We have to explore a lot on Google and YouTube to get the projects.
-So, if we have all these projects in one place it will be very much easier for a beginner to find project ideas!
-We have the categories from beginner to startup level project ideas and we also have an option to add new projects.
-Our app is in its initial stage, We will improve it a lot. 🔥
+Project Zone suggests a user about the projects they can create based on their skills.
+Project Zone has a collection of wide variety of projects for many different skill-sets.
+You can also add some projects of your choice on Project Zone. project Zone has the categories of projects from beginner level to advanced level.
 <hr>

 ## Frameworks & Tools 🧰